rammewerk/router/README.md

 Rammewerk Router
 ====

-Rammewerk Router takes a fresh approach to PHP routing.
-Built for PHP 8.4, it’s lightweight, flexible, and built around class-based routing.

-With features like type-safe parameters, dependency injection support, and middleware, it gives you powerful tools without unnecessary complexity.
-Minimal code, minimal configuration - just check out the code yourself.
+Rammewerk Router is a **lightweight**, **high-performance PHP router** designed for modern applications.
+It prioritizes **fast route resolution, minimal overhead**, and a straightforward setup.
+Built for **PHP 8.4**, it takes a modern, class-based approach while remaining flexible and powerful in its minimalism.

+With **minimal configuration** required, Rammewerk Router is **easy to set up** while still offering a wide range of features like type-safe parameters, dependency injection, and middleware.
+It provides **just the right amount of structure** without unnecessary complexity - delivering performance and flexibility in a simple, intuitive package.

 #### Key Features:

 - **Class-Based Routing**: Organize routes cleanly and intuitively.
+- **Attribute-Based Routing**: Define routes directly in classes and methods for a clean, declarative approach.
-- **Type-Safe Parameters**: Let the router handle types and dependencies for you.
+- **Type-Safe Parameters**: Smart detection of route dependencies and parameters.
 - **Middleware Support**: Add functionality like authentication or logging.
-- **Minimal & Focused**: Designed to do one thing well without unnecessary complexity.
+- **Minimal Yet Powerful**: Focused on simplicity while offering the flexibility you need.

 ## Table of Contents